Tandemly/eos-api-service/src/api/routes/header.md

 or refresh-token API endpoints.

-To make a valid API call, you can take a received token from one of the previously mentioned calls and pass it as the `Authorization` header on your HTTP(s) requests.
+To make a valid API call, you can take a received token from one of the previously mentioned endpoints and pass it as the `Authorization` header on your HTTP(s) requests.
 This is a `Bearer` type token and can be passed as follows in the HTTP headers: